abadid/cmsc424-spring2019/project5/README.md

 In the hidden tests, we may test `SortMergeOperator` independently of `SortOperator` by replacing your sort with the staff solution, so make sure it functions as described.

-*Hint:* To merge join two tables, you have to construct two `SortOpertor` for them respectively.
+*Hint:* To merge join two tables, you have to construct two `SortOperator` for them respectively.
+You might use `LeftRecordComparator` and `RightRecordComparator` to construct them.

 ## Testing